cs1302uga/cs1302-styleguide/README.md

 Empty `catch` blocks are not allowed.

+**Rationale:** The purpose of a `catch` block is to handle an exception.
+If it is not appropriate for you to handle the exception in a method directly, then explore the posibility of propagating the exception up using `throws` in the method signature.

 ### FileTabCharacter

 No tab characters (`\t`) are allowed in the whitespace of the source code.